sbissantz/rarp/git.md

 the development process the file went through.
 Why should you care?
 In short, Git is checksummed.
 It documents every change in file content and labels it with a hash.
 It is like the best filing cabinet you'll ever have.
-You can't loose a state of your development process because some version of it will be stored somewhere (online, a friends machine, your Git file in .git ...).
-Once you committed a change, its hard to loose it.
+You can't loose a state of your development process because some version of it will lay around somewhere (online, a friends machine, your Git file in .git ...).
+In
+short: Once you committed a change, its hard to loose it.
 Distributed version control & Git's checksumming nature will take care.
 More on that in a moment.
-In addition, the Gitiverse makes it easy for others to contribute to your textualized thoughts, moods and feelings.
+In addition, the Gitverse makes it easy for others to contribute to your textualized thoughts, moods and feelings.
 Their commited ideas are also labeled and stored.
-You guys can go fully wild and Nanny McGit will clean up the rubble!
+You guys can go wild and Nanny McGit will clean up the rubble!

 Now you know what Git is.
-But there is one additional concept I want to leave you with, before we let of steam: the Remote Repository.
+But there is one additional concept I want to leave you with: the Remote Repository.
 In simple terms, a remote repository is a box to store scripts online.
 Specifically, it is a stream of versions of your project which are hosted "in-" or online.
 Alright, enough terminology for the moment.
 Git is a sophisticated tool and its terminology is even more so.
 I don't want to dampen enthusiasm by overloading things with terminology right now.
 It will come along the way.
 Instead, let's jump right into practice!

 ## Git

-Time to set up your acount.
+Time to set up your account.
 Before you can control revisions, Git wants to know, who you are.
-We have to tell it your user mail and your name.
+More specifically, it wants your user mail and your name.
 Technically speaking, we have to setup the global user and assign him/her an email address.

 ```
 git config --global user.name "foo bar"